-“Now, it has become a really viable project as the company has evolved from being a low cost water supplier to the rural centres, to a branded urban 20-litre pack for corporations and households.
+“Now, it has become a really viable project as the company has evolved from being a low-cost water supplier to the rural centers, to a branded urban 20-liter pack for corporations and households.
 Effectively, we have become a market leader.
 The philosophy of the company turned from being a water supply company to a water solutions company.”

 Tapping on joint ventures to drive the business